rdon11306/Project-2/README.md

 2. Run each cell in sequence to perform the full analysis.

 ## Author
-Created by Ryan (project for OSU AI Bootcamp).
+Ryan Donegan (project for OSU AI Bootcamp).